aaron-grau/curic/react/readings/store.md

 export default FruitStand;
 ```

-The idea is that by subscribing a React component's `render` method to the store
+The idea is that by subscribing a React component to the store via its
-via subscribing its `forceUpdate` method, the store becomes responsible for
-re-rendering our component with the updated state whenever actions are
+`forceUpdate()` method, the store triggers re-rendering of the component with
-dispatched to it and trigger a change in the app's state.
-In other words,
-`FruitStand` will re-render whenever the app state changes.
+the updated state every time it processes a `store.dispatch(action)` call.
+In other words, `FruitStand` will re-render whenever the app state changes.

 **NB**: Subscribing `forceUpdate()` tells a component to immediately re-render
 every time the store's contents change.
 This pattern works but is a rather blunt
-instrument for complex components, since re-rendering a parent causes a re-
+instrument for complex components, since re-rendering a parent causes re-
 rendering of all its children.
 We'll learn more about the `react-redux` library
 soon, which solves this problem via the `Provider / connect()` API.

 Check out our intro *Redux/React* fruit stand app in action
 [here][fruit_stand_with_react]!

 ## Official Documentation